Complete Travel Guide: Lucknow Best Places to Visit, Foods, Activities, and More

 13. Chowk

-Chowk is yet another market that exhibits the old-age vibes of Lucknow.
-Be it Chikan kurta or sari, you’ll find everything here.
+Chowk is yet another market that exhibits Lucknow’s old-age vibes.
+Whether you’re looking for a Chikan kurta or a sari, you’ll find everything here.

-Moreover, from famous Azhar Bhai Ka Paan to Rahim ki Nihari or the taste-rich Idris ki Biryani – you’ll get a real treat here if you’re fond of non-veg food.
+Moreover, from the famous Azhar Bhai Ka Paan to Rahim ki Nihari or the taste-rich Idris ki Biryani, you’ll get a real treat here if you’re fond of non-veg food.

 Chow Market - Lucknow Best Places To Visit